 - It will extend the life of our landfills exponentially because 40 percent of the refuse in landfills is cardboard and paper.

-- Corrugated cardboard is recycled into cereal boxes, food boxes, and back into cardboard.
+- Corrugated cardboard is recycled into cereal boxes, food boxes, and back into the cardboard.

 The Process Doesn’t Stop Here